 Brand names should be distinctive, authentic, memorable, and enduring.
 The name should stick in people’s minds, build trust with consumers, and remain relevant as your company evolves.
-What is a brand name, and how do you develop a brand name for your company? if you are looking to create your own brand name, this article will tell you everything you need to know about brand names and how you can create the right brand name for your business, including some brand name ideas.
+What is a brand name, and how do you develop a good brand name for your company? if you are looking to create your own brand name, this article will tell you everything you need to know about brand names and how you can create the right brand name for your business, including some brand name ideas.

 What Is a Brand Name?